 - Is it relevant to the application?
 If possible, include samples of the work to be performed at the proposed engagements. - How do the samples connect to the engagement?
 Use the work sample description fields in the application to describe how your work samples connect to your proposed activity.
-This can be especially helpful if you do not have a sample of the work to be performed at the proposed engagement. - Who is featured?
+This can be especially helpful if you do not have a sample of the work to be performed at the proposed engagement.
+You can also use this space to provide additional context to the panel about your work sample, what they are seeing, and how it relates to your application narrative. - Who is featured?
 If the performers in the work sample and those going to the proposed engagement are not the same, please include a brief explanation in your note about the work sample. - Are they too similar?
 Since two work samples are required, it is helpful for panelists to see contrasting samples, or samples pulled from two separate pieces of work. - Is it heavily edited?
 Work samples should not be short clips edited together to show every aspect of a performance, but rather uninterrupted selections that show what it would be like for an audience member attending your performance. - Is it current?
 When possible, samples should not be more than three years old. - Did you phone a friend?
 It can be helpful to get feedback from friends or colleagues before submitting work samples. - Is it a promo?
 Mid Atlantic Arts will not accept the submission of marketing videos or sizzle reels as they do not provide an adequate representation of an artist/ensemble's work. - For dance or theater artist/ensembles, work samples must be videos and document a live performance.
-As heavy editing can detract from panelist viewing, it is discouraged. - Does it show you at your best?
+As heavy editing can detract from panelist viewing, it is discouraged. - For music artists/ensembles, it is allowable to include work samples that are audio only, but panelists prefer to see video work samples.
+If you need to include an audio only sample, it is recommended to include a video work sample alongside your audio sample. - Does it show you at your best?
 Work samples should represent the work of the applicant and should be of the highest quality possible as panelists both familiar and unfamiliar with the artist/ensemble will be judging artistic excellence.